 Steve holds his Series 7 Federal Securities license and Series 31 Managed Futures license through LPL Financial, his Series 66 State Securities license through both PAG and LPL Financial, and his Group 1 Insurance license through the State of Texas.

 Prior to launching Cotton Wealth Management in 2014, he was one of two founding Managing Partners of the Cotton-Adams Financial Group, LLC from 2005-2014.
 Prior to starting the joint venture at Cotton-Adams, Steve was a successful financial consultant at A.G.
 Edwards and Morgan Stanley.
 He has also held senior management positions in the largest division of a high technology, Fortune 100 defense corporation, helped develop public policy in the U.S. Congress and Texas Legislature, directed media relations, public affairs, and political campaign work, served a major Texas university, and served private clients as a corporate business consultant.

 For ten consecutive years, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020 and 2021, Steve has been named a FIVE STAR Wealth Manager in Texas Monthly magazine, an award based on 10 objective criteria associated with providing quality services to clients such as credentials, experience, a clean regulatory record and assets under management, among other factors.*

-Steve is an active member of the Dallas-Fort Worth Council on World Affairs and the Rotary Club of Dallas.
+Steve is a former member of the Dallas-Fort Worth Council on World Affairs and the Rotary Club of Dallas.
 He served on the Rotary Board of Directors 2010-2013, serving as Chairman of the club’s Outstanding Teacher Awards program.
-He currently serves on the Rotary Club of Dallas Foundation Board of Trustees and is a member of its Investment Committee.
+He also served on the Rotary Club of Dallas Foundation Board of Trustees and is a member of its Investment Committee.
 In 2006, he was selected to be the first President of the new Dallas Association of Southwestern University Alumni.
 In November, 2013, Steve was honored as an “Outstanding Professional Alumnus” by Southwestern University at the annual Homecoming Celebration, one of only three alumni chosen nationwide that year.